couchbaselabs/docs-ng/content/couchbase-manual-2.2/introduction-to-couchbase-server.markdown

 well as metadata.
 As of Couchbase Server 2.0, we stored the key plus 60 bytes of metadata per deleted item in two structures per node.
 With millions of mutations, the space taken up by tombstones can grow quickly.
-This is especially the case if you have a larger number of deletions or expired documents.
+This is especially the case if you have a large number of deletions or expired documents.

-As of Couchbase Server 2.2+ you can now permanently remove this data from a data bucket during compaction by setting a timed interval.
-As part of this functionality you can also get alerts per design-document if you have indexed items for that design document which will be purged.
-You can run a tool which identifies documents that appear in an index but have been purged.
+As of Couchbase Server 2.2+ you can now permanently remove tombstones from a data bucket during compaction by setting a timed interval.
+For setting the purge

-For more information and instructions, see:
+interval:

+ * In Web Console, see [Enabling Auto-Compaction](#couchbase-admin-web-console-settings-autocompaction).

- * Setting Purge Interval for Metadata.
-Instructions for setting and viewing alerts related to metadata purge in Couchbase Web Console.
-See XXXXXX.
-You can also change this interval via REST, see XXXXXX.
+ * You can also change this interval via REST, see [Enabling Auto-Compaction](#couchbase-admin-web-console-settings-autocompaction).

- * Viewing Purged Items Still in Index.
-Using Couchbase Web Console to see any design documents and related indexes which may be impacted by a purge.
-See XXXXXX.

- * Validating Purged Items.
-Use the command-line tool `cbindexvalidator` to get all document IDs that have been purged but may still appear in an index.
-See XXXXXXX.

 <a id="couchbase-introduction-architecture-ejection-eviction"></a>